neonephos/community/README.md

 ## :busts_in_silhouette: Get Involved

-Thank you for considering to contribute to our projects.
+Thank you for considering contributing to our projects.
 Check out our projects on their respective pages.

 ## :blue_heart: Code of Conduct